top of page

 THE CITY'S public transport is the popular vaporetti -- water rides for the masses.
 They are much cheaper than private water taxis and move on frequent intervals along the Grand Canal.
 They also take visitors and locals to Lido, Murano, Burano and more.

 VENICE IS a wonderful place to enjoy some of the world's great food and drink items.
 We dropped by Harry's Bar, made famous by Ernest Hemingway, where the Bellini cocktail was born.
 We sipped this enticing blend of peach juice and prosecco.
 For appetizers at a cafe nearby, we ordered carpaccio, also born in Venice.
 You'll pay more to dine in one of the crowded restaurants of Piazza San Marco, but you won't have a better view of Venetian life.
-We enjoy the panoply of people visiting the city: lovers holding hands, teens with backpacks, businessmen in beautiful
+We enjoy the panoply of people visiting the city: lovers holding hands, teens with backpacks, businessmen in beautiful suits, parents with strollers, shoppers stopping for a coffee with canvas bags of bread, fruit, cheese, meat and wine.

-WE RETURNED TO Venice's famous Peggy Guggenheim Museum Collection to admire her personal collection, which includes her favorite pieces by Picasso, Pollock, Calder and Dali.
+WE RETURNED TO Venice's famous Peggy Guggenheim Museum Collection to admire her personal collection, which includes favorite pieces by Picasso, Pollock, Calder and Dali.

 We wandered into her sculpture garden, and admired temporary exhibitions. all different than the ones we saw two years ago.
 The "art sharp" socialite was the daughter of Benjamin Guggenheim, and inherited a half million dollars after the death of her father aboard the Titanic.
 She invested it in art.

 We ended our day at the museum's enchanting sculpture garden with works of Arp, Duchamp-Villon, Fazzini, Giacometti, Holzer, and more.
 May we return, again and again, for who could grow tired of Venice?
+Samuel Johnson said when one tires of London, one tires of life.
+I'd say the same of glorious Venice.

-UP NEXT: From the charms of Venice, music in Montana and a train trek through the mountains of Italy and Switzerland, we head south to the famous islands off the tip of Argentina.
+UP NEXT: From the charms of Venice, and a train trek through the mountains of Italy and Switzerland, we head south to the famous islands off the tip of Argentina.
 We take readers to Islas Malvinas, the Falkland Islands, and explore the controversy. northeast of the southern tip of South America, the Falklands are made up of two main islands, East Falkland and West Falkland, plus 200 smaller islands.
 The influence of England is everywhere, but the islands have been contested and are known in Argentina as "Islas Malvinas."
 Prime fishing and delightful penguin viewing are among its attractions.
 We focus on Stanley on East Falkland.
 Meanwhile, remember to explore, learn and live and catch us weekly for a fresh spin on travel, nature, family, performance and more: www.whereiscookie.com

 Comments